fnabiyy/web-app-security-project/README.md

 The Invoice Management System implements Role-Based Access Control (RBAC) to ensure that users can only perform actions according to their assigned responsibilities.

 Three user roles are available within the system:

-*• Superadmin – Full access to all system modules and records.
+* Superadmin – Full access to all system modules and records.
-*• Admin – Allowed to manage customers, invoices, recurring invoices, and payments.
+* Admin – Allowed to manage customers, invoices, recurring invoices, and payments.
-*• Customer – Limited to viewing information only and prohibited from modifying system records and cannot access the Customers page.
+* Customer – Allowed to view invoices, recurring invoices, and payment information, but prohibited from creating, modifying, or deleting records.
+Customers are also restricted from accessing the Customers management page.

 The authorization mechanism was implemented in the resource files responsible for managing Customers, Invoices, Recurring Invoices, and Payments.

 ##### 2. Authorization Architecture
 ##### Before Enhancement: